 mode The UNIX-style access mode mask to create the directory with.
 Whether/how all three access groups and associated access rights are realized is guest OS dependent.
 The API does the best it can on each OS.

 flags Zero or more DirectoryCreateFlag flags.

 Creates a directory in the guest.
+If this method fails, the following error codes may be reported:

 • VBOX_E_IPRT_ERROR: Error while creating the directory.

 5.66.7 directoryCreateTemp

 wstring IGuestSession::directoryCreateTemp(